webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 window.sso.doCheck();
 </syntaxHighlight>

-'''NOTE'': If we had a session, the communication triggered at <tt>window.sso.doCheck();</tt>, would had provided us the required data to start automatically and resume at [[#Initialize local web application session]].
+'''NOTE''': If we had a session, the communication triggered at <tt>window.sso.doCheck();</tt>, would had provided us the required data to start automatically and resume at [[#Initialize local web application session]].